Dindows-Systems/code-role-examples/README.md

 # codropes-examples

-This repository data would be removed soon and would be merged with https://github.com/Dashboard-X/coderopes
+This repository data is removed from here and is merged with https://github.com/Dashboard-X/coderopes